 The White House says the president will stress his strong support for the Ukrainian people and talk about economic aid.
-The United States has already pledged $1 billion in aid to Ukraine.
+The United States already has pledged $1 billion in aid to Ukraine.

-Yatsenyuk's visit comes just a day after the U.S. House of Representatives voted 403 to six to condemn Russia for violating Ukraine's sovereignty in Crimea.
+His visit comes just a day after the U.S. House of Representatives voted 403 to six to condemn Russia for violating Ukraine's sovereignty in Crimea.
 The resolution also calls for international monitors to go to the region.

 A State Department spokeswoman said Kerry told Lavrov that it is "unacceptable" for Russian forces and "irregulars" to keep taking matters into their own hands in Ukraine.
-Kerry said the U.S. respects the fact that Russia has interests in Crimea, but added that it does not justify military intervention in the region, particularly the use of force.
+Kerry said the U.S. respects the fact that Russia has interests in Crimea, but he added that does not justify military intervention in the region, particularly the use of force.

 The White House says there are no credible reports that the rights of ethnic Russians in Crimea and eastern Ukraine are being violated.

 French Foreign Minister Laurent Fabius told France Inter radio Tuesday the West could impose sanctions against Russia as early as this week if Moscow does not work for calm in Crimea.